-For circles both inessential in $T_i$ and $T'_j$, choose an innermost circle $C_0$ in $T_i$, which bounds $D_i$ and $D'_j$ on $T_i$ and $T'_j$ respectively.
+First consider circles inessential in both $T_i$ and $T'_j$.
+Choose an innermost circle $C_0$ on $T_i$, bounding $D_i$ and $D'_j$ on $T_i$ and $T'_j$ respectively.
 Then $D_i$ and $D'_j$ form a sphere.
-One 3-ball bounded by this sphere is \emph{empty}, i.e., it contains no components of $L$, since $L$ is not split.
+There is one \emph{empty} 3-ball bounded by this sphere, namely, the 3-ball does not intersect $L$, since $L$ is not split.
 So we can isotope $T'_j$ to push $D'_j$ across $D_i$ to eliminate $C_0$.
-Thus we can assume there are no circles both inessential in $T_i$ and $T'_j$.
+We may assume there is no circle inessential in both $T_i$ and $T'_j$.

-For circles inessential in one of $T_i$ and $T'_j$, for instance $T'_j$, choose an innermost such circle $C'$ bounding $D'$ on $T'_j$.
-Then $D'$ is the meridian circle of one solid torus bounded by $T_i$, which is impossible by (ii) $\Rightarrow$ (i) in Theorem \ref{thm:sum1}.
-So we can assume the intersection circles are both essential on $T_i$ and $T'_j$, and thus are parallel.
+Next consider circles inessential in one of $T_i$ and $T'_j$, say $T'_j$.
+Choose an innermost such circle $C'$, bounding $D'$ on $T'_j$.
+Then $D'$ is the meridian disk of one solid torus bounded by $T_i$, which is impossible by (i) $\Rightarrow$ (ii) in Proposition \ref{prop:sum}.
+So we may assume the intersection circles are both essential on $T_i$ and $T'_j$, and thus are parallel.

-The essential parallel circles cut both $T_i$ and $T'_j$ into annuli.
-We know that, any properly embedded annulus in a solid torus with essential boundary is $\partial$-parallel unless the boundary is the union of two meridian circles.
-Choose a solid torus $V$ bounded by $T_i$, such that the circles are not meridian on it.
+Now the essential parallel circles cut both $T_i$ and $T'_j$ into annuli.
+Recall that any properly embedded annulus in a solid torus with essential boundary is $\partial$-parallel unless the boundaries are meridians.
+We may choose a solid torus $V$ bounded by $T_i$, such that the circles are not meridian of $V$.
 Consider an annulus $A' \subset T'_j$ with boundary on $T_i$, outermost in $V$.
-There is an annulus $A \subset T_i$ with the same boundary, and $A \cup A'$ bounds a compression solid torus $V_1$ for $A'$ in $V$.
-Then $V - V_1$ is also a solid torus.
+Then there is an annulus $A \subset T_i$ with the same boundary, and $A \cup A'$ bounds a compression solid torus $V_1$ for $A'$ in $V$.
+It follows that $V- V_1$ is also a solid torus.

-In the case that $V_1$ is empty, i.e., it contains no components of $L$, we isotope $T'_j$ to delete $\partial A$.
-In the case that $V_1$ is not empty, we denote the proper sublink in $V_1$ to be $L_1$, which is geometrically essential in $V_1$.
-We claim $V - V_1$ is empty.
-Suppose to the contrary, the proper sublink $L_2$ in $V - V_1$ is also geometrically essential.
-We know the sublink in $V$ and the core line of $S^3 - V$ form a Brunnian link.
-But when we delete $L_1$, $L_2$ can not bound disjoint disks because $L_2$ is also geometrically essential in $V$.
-This contradicts to (ST).
+If $V_1$ is empty, isotope $T'_j$ to delete $\partial A$.
+Otherwise, we denote the proper sublink in $V_1$ to be $L_1$, which is geometrically essential in $V_1$.
+We claim $V- V_1$ is empty.
+Assume otherwise.
+Then the proper sublink $L_2$ in $V - V_1$ is also geometrically essential.
+Notice that the sublink in $V$ and the core of $S^3 - V$ form a Brunnian link.
+Consequently when deleting $L_1$, $L_2$ bounds mutually disjoint disks, contradicting that $L_2$ is geometrically essential in $V - V_1$.

-Suppose $V_1$ is knotted, whose core is a torus knot, then $L_1$ is already nontrivial in $S^3$.
-Thus $V_1$ is unknotted.
-This means the essential circles on $T_i$ are $(1, n)$-curves or $(n, 1)$-curves.
+If $V_1$ is knotted, whose core is a torus knot, then $L_1$ is already nontrivial in $S^3$, a contradiction.
+So $V_1$ is unknotted.
+This implies that the circles on $T_i$ are either $(1, n)$-curves or $(n, 1)$-curves.

 {\sc Case~1}.
 They are $(1, n)$-curves.
 Then $T_i - A$ is also parallel to $A'$ in $V - V_1$.
 Since $V - V_1$ is empty, we can isotope $T_i$ across $A'$ to delete $\partial A'$.